In This Article

 The AI Governance Gap Across Financial Services

 The disconnect between AI adoption and AI governance in financial services is stark.
 Seven out of ten financial services firms are formally using AI, but fewer than one in four have policies that specifically address third-party AI risk.
-That gap is where incidents like the FHFA-Anthropic termination cause the most damage -- institutions that have embedded vendor AI into critical workflows without the governance framework to manage a sudden disruption.
+That gap is where incidents like the FHFA-Anthropic termination cause the most damage.
+Institutions have embedded vendor AI into critical workflows without the governance framework to manage a sudden disruption.

 This is not a small-institution problem.
 Only 12% of Chief Risk Officers across financial services describe their organization's AI governance as "highly developed," according to the ProSight and Oliver Wyman 2026 CRO Outlook Survey.
 The rest are operating with partial frameworks, informal guidelines, or nothing at all.
 When your AI vendor's regulatory status changes overnight, the difference between "highly developed" governance and "we are working on it" governance is the difference between an orderly transition and operational chaos.